idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 ## Parameters id=MSB-parameters

-There is one required parameters the user must supply for a kernel derived from `MortarScalarBase`:
+There is one required parameters the user must supply for a mortar constraint derived from `MortarScalarBase`:

-- `scalar_variable`: the focus scalar variable of the kernel, for which assembly of the residual and Jacobian contributions will occur.
+- `scalar_variable`: the focus scalar variable of the mortar constraint, for which assembly of the residual and Jacobian contributions will occur.
 It must be a `MooseScalarVariable`.
   This parameter may be renamed in a derived class to be more physically meaningful.